Congratulations — you managed to get an interview for a position at your dream company. But don't start celebrating just yet.

-If you can fully grasp your value to the company, explain how you can deliver.
-Laurie Berenson, job search strategist of Sterling Career Concepts, said, “Don’t be afraid to ask for the job … tell the interviewer that you’re interested in the role, that you feel you are a strong fit and would love to continue with the process.”
+Laurie Berenson, master resume writer of Sterling Career Concepts, said, “Don't be afraid to ask for the job … tell the interviewer that you're interested in the role, that you feel you are a strong fit and would love to continue with the process.”

-According to Berenson, “You won’t leave them guessing as to your interest level, and you might just come out on top of another equally qualified candidate who rushed out without reiterating enthusiasm for the role.”
+“You won't leave them guessing as to your interest level, and you might just come out on top of another equally qualified candidate who rushed out without reiterating enthusiasm for the role," she said.

 9. Prepare for the ‘Weakness’ Question